snitko/currency-rate/README.md

 2. Allow both lower case and upper case currency codes.

 3. Clean up tests, I have a feeling there some completely useless ones.

+4. Adapters should have a default "to" currency.
+For example, everyone knows Bitfinex trades BTC for USD mostly.